Housing Resource & Referral

 Reducing School Mobility

-Offers intensive housing services to families who have children enrolled in the Leopold, Mendota, Lake View, Gompers or Lindbergh schools.
-Services include developing an individualized housing plan and financial assistance with issues that may be affecting a family’s housing stability.
+This program offers intensive housing services to families who have children enrolled in Leopold, Mendota, Lake View, Gompers or Lindbergh schools in Madison.
+Services may include developing an individualized housing plan and short-term financial assistance with issues affecting families’ housing stability.

-Family Self Sufficiency is a long-term program that’s designed to help families become more self-sufficient by increasing household income.
-Usually, this means taking steps to prepare for and obtain a higher paying job.
-Family Self Sufficiency is intended for families with limited household incomes who are also participating through the Dane County Housing Authority in a housing program commonly referred to as Section 8.
+Family Self Sufficiency (FSS) is a long-term program designed to help families become more self-sufficient by fostering financial security.
+This usually means taking steps to prepare for and obtain a higher-paying job, credit counseling, building savings, and future planning.
+FSS is intended for families with limited household incomes who are also enrolled in the Section 8 housing program through the Dane County Housing Authority (DCHA).

-For eligible individuals and families with restricted incomes, offers a way to catch-up on past due telephone bills, including cell phone, or internet access bills that are threatening loss of service.
-To receive financial assistance, you may be advised to change your service plan(s) to a more cost-effective option.
+For eligible individuals and families with restricted incomes, this program offers a way to catch up on past due telephone bills, including a cell phone or Internet bill threatening the loss of service.
+To receive short-term financial assistance, you may be advised to change your service plan(s) to a more cost-effective option.